Physical Interfaces: USB, NFC, Apple Lightning®

 - Any WebAuthn compliant appliction (starting in iOS 13).
 This includes the Safari browser.

-All features of the YubiKey 5 are supported over Lightning®, including FIDO2, PIV, OpenPGP, OATH and OTP.
+All features of the YubiKey 5 FIPS are supported over Lightning®.

-Like the USB interface, the YubiKey 5Ci communication over Lightning® will also use a variety of channels for communication between iOS and the YubiKey.
+The YubiKey 5Ci FIPS communication over Lightning® uses a variety of channels for communication between iOS and the YubiKey.

-Developers: for apps within iOS to be able to use advanced protocols that send and receive information from the YubiKey 5Ci, the Yubico SDK is required (the Yubico iOS SDK can be accessed at https://github.com/YubicoLabs/yubikit-ios) and the app registered with Yubico.
-This can be done via the Yubico iOS SDK App submission page.
+Developers: for apps within iOS to be able to use advanced protocols that send and receive information from the YubiKey 5Ci FIPS, the Yubico iOS SDK is required and the app registered with Yubico.
+This can be done via the Yubico iOS SDK App Submission page.

-The USB and iProduct string when connecting via Lightning® is described in the YubiKey USB ID Values guide.
+For a description of the USB and iProduct string when connecting via Lightning®, see the YubiKey USB ID Values Guide.

-In addition to USB, the YubiKey 5 NFC and YubiKey 5C NFC also provide an NFC wireless interface.
-The YubiKey 5 NFC and YubiKey 5C NFC include the RFID standard specific to the ISO/IEC 14443-A and ISO/IEC 14443-4 NFC format; RFID implementations not included in the listed ISO standards are not supported.
+In addition to USB, the YubiKey 5 NFC FIPS and YubiKey 5C NFC FIPS also provide an NFC wireless interface.
+The YubiKey 5 NFC FIPS and YubiKey 5C NFC FIPS include the RFID standard specific to the ISO/IEC 14443-A and ISO/IEC 14443-4 NFC format; RFID implementations not included in the listed ISO standards are not supported.

 The NDEF URI has been updated to a new format; an example of the new format is provided below.
 The